European Neighbourhood Instrument Cross-Border Cooperation (ENI CBC)

 ENI CBC programmes are co-financed and based on equal partnership.
 Half of the financing for the programmes along the border between Finland and Russia comes from the EU, while the remaining 50 per cent is provided by the participating countries.

 Russia’s attack on Ukraine – impacts on programme implementation

 Russia’s attack on Ukraine has changed the operating environment of the ENI CBC programmes on the Finnish-Russian border.
-The European Commission has frozen the funding agreements of the programmes, which halts the implementation of the programmes with Russia.
-The preparations for the 2021−2027 programming period have ceased.

 For more information about ENI CBC programmes, go to structuralfunds.fi and the websites of the individual programmes.